polyglotdev/the-git-and-github-bootcamp/README.md

 [Git Docs](https://git-scm.com/doc)

 The is a book called Pro Git that is available for free online.
 It is a great resource for learning Git.
 You can find it [here](https://git-scm.com/book/en/v2).

+In the docs you will find examples of how to use Git, explanations of the different commands, and tips for working with Git.